Collaborations/ Ecological / Circular / Sustainable /Education

 At the WasteBar you can get a drink or a snack and pay with litter, such as cans and cigarette butts.
 Because litter has (circular) value.
 We turn the waste into new raw materials for products.
 We are currently looking at how cigarette butts can be biologically degraded or how we can make a usable plastic or textile from them.
 This is how we complete the circle.
 At the WasteBar you can experience what the future looks like.

-Angelina Kumar is conducting research together with students from HKU and in collaboration with Lab Pastoe into the recycling potential of cigarette butts.
+Angelina Kumar conducted research together with students from HKU and in collaboration with Lab Pastoe into the recycling potential of cigarette butts.
 During this research, Angelina discovered that the mycelium of certain mushrooms can be “trained” to feed on cigarette butts.
-Graduating artist Vivian Erdtsieck has created forms in which the public can add their own cigarette butts.
+Graduating artist Vivian Erdtsieck created forms in which the public can add their own cigarette butts.
 As the mycelium grows towards the cigarettes, interesting patterns emerge and the audience experiences the effect.

 Results of the research in both up-cycling and down-cycling possibilities of litter are exhibited at the WasteHub.
 Located at Westplein 1001 Utrecht.